 As for the story and its morals, things are on more conventional footing.
 In essence a "boy-and-his-dog" tale with a reptile in place of the canine, the relationship between Hiccup and Toothless is low-key and cute, if not wholly emotionally involving.
 Because the dragons are unpredictable wild guns, one could imagine Hiccup making a wrong move and Toothless torching him with his fire breath.
 Still, with the dragons wisely never speaking and Hiccup sounding a bit whiny in his vocal inflectionsJay Baruchel (2010's "She's Out of My League

 ") might not have been the ideal candidate for the roleit's nice to see a human-animal bond in an animated film that relies on action and behavior over dialogue to make its point.
-As for the movie's messages about bravery, acceptance, and the importance of not jumping to conclusions and fearing what we do not know, they are well-stated with overreaching.
+As for the movie's messages about bravery, acceptance, and the importance of not jumping to conclusions and fearing what we do not know, they are well-stated without overreaching.

 "How to Train Your Dragon" will be a crowd-pleaser, but to what level they'll be pleased depends on their age, the amount of films they have seen with similar formulaic plotting, and how cinematically discriminating they are.
 The side characters, from Hiccup's classmates to Stoick and his fellow Viking men, are rather bland types, never working their way into the viewer's heart.
 The second act, with too many training and battle scenes, become repetitive.
 The main focus on hero Hiccup and unorthodox friend Toothless works, however, second in noteworthiness behind the sheer aesthetic beauty of it all.
 Additionally, and without giving anything away, a key development at the end dares to be different and surprises in its statement that, yes, even kids in animated movies are not one hundred percent invincible.
 "How to Train Your Dragon" isn't groundbreaking by any means, but it is an early sign that Dreamworks Animation SKG, like Pixar before them, are expanding their vision and finally, perhaps, growing up.